mesesanovidiu/snowflake_postgres_dbt_elt_pipeline/README.md

 # Postgres -> S3 -> DBT -> Snowflake ELT Data pipeline

 # Introduction
-The goal of this project is to build an ELT data pipeline that extracts ecommerce sales data on a daily basis from a Postgres database and stores it in a staging area in a S3 bucket.
-Based on a storage integration between S3 and Snowflake, as soon as the data is uploaded in S3, Snowflake automatically pulls and inserts it into a raw schema which is then further transformed using dbt and moved to a dev schema after several quality checks have been passed.
-Using dbt, two separate tables based on sales data are created (an invoices table and a products table).
-Furthermore, a CI/CD pipeline is created in which dbt cloud is connected to this github repo and at each pull request made from the 'main' branch, a 'dbt run' and 'dbt test' command is run, which validates the changes made.
+The objective of this project is to establish an ELT data pipeline for extracting daily ecommerce sales data from a Postgres database.
+The extracted data is then stored in a staging area within an S3 bucket.
+By leveraging the integration capabilities between S3 and Snowflake, the data is automatically pulled into a raw schema in Snowflake as soon as it is uploaded to S3.

+The raw data within Snowflake undergoes subsequent transformations using dbt (data build tool).
+Once the necessary quality checks are successfully completed, the transformed data is migrated to a development schema.
+Within dbt, two distinct tables are created based on the sales data: an invoices table and a products table.

+To streamline the development process, a CI/CD pipeline is implemented.
+This involves connecting dbt Cloud to the GitHub repository.
+Upon each pull request made from the 'main' branch, the pipeline triggers the execution of 'dbt run' and 'dbt test' commands.
+These commands validate the changes made and ensure the integrity and reliability of the data.

 # Objectives of this project
 - Build and understand ELT data pipelines;